Join

 The news came at the charity lottery’s 2021 annual gala where they announced another £425,000 to help us continue our vital conservation work, despite the challenges created by the coronavirus pandemic.

-Cumulatively, since 2014, that takes the total support received from players of People’s Postcode Lottery to £1,398,695.
+Cumulatively, since 2014, that takes the total support raised by players of People’s Postcode Lottery to £1,398,695, awarded through the Postcode Earth Trust.

 In that time, the funding has been put to good use at National Trust for Scotland properties across the country: